-Explore a remote barrier island at the south end of Cape Romain National Wildlife Refuge just north of Charleston, South Carolina.
+Our first night, we’ll run out to Folly Beach to hit the old wooden Jettis.
+There are also old trees and a painted structure out there to fill your foreground under the stars.
+The second night we’ll explore Bulls Island at the south end of Cape Romain National Wildlife Refuge.
 Unlike any other island in the refuge, Bulls Island is 5,000 acres of dense maritime forest, miles of hiking trails and fresh water ponds teeming with wildlife.
 On the north end of the seven mile long beach is the infamous Boneyard, where the forest has been stranded on the sea shore over time.
 These monolithic oaks of the Boneyard have been bleached by the sun and weathered by the salt air, rendering them skeletons on the shore.
-We will hike the island exploring the boneyard, marshes and wildlife.

 Milky Way over the Marsh

 Our guides have a wealth of knowledge of the natural and human history of this coastline.
-We will also have genuine gourmet meals from our very own chef.
 Join us on this engaging weekend excursion as we photographically explore one of the most stunning and diverse coastlines on the planet.
 We will photograph abundant wildlife and changing coastlines, marshes and boneyard beaches and learn the best ways to capture each scene.

 Bulls Island Sunrise

-- Raw untouched coastal beauty of the remote barrier islands.
-Bulls Island, Capers Island Preserve and Cape Romain Wildlife Refuge
+- Raw untouched coastal beauty of the barrier islands.
+Bulls Island and Folly Beach

 - Photograph Dolphins, Alligators and hundreds of birds

-- Sunrise and Sunset in the boneyards and marshes that make this area famous (for photographers).
+- Astrophotography and Sunrise in the boneyard and marshes that make this area famous (for photographers).